starkindustry/MondayBeerCrew/automation scripts/Readme pre-configuration.txt

 Overview
 ----------------------------------
+This document provides details on pre-configuring the necessary file paths prior to running our project code.
+Both analyzers will be run on a single Java codebase via the run_analyzers.bat file.
+Once analyzer output has been generated, the project jar will run our Fuser and output two files: dependencyData.csv and orbitData.csv.
+Both files will be in the parent MondayBeerCrew folder.
+Finally, the script will then launch Google Chrome browser with --allow-file-access-from-files to display Visualizer.

 This project will require the following software:
 - SourceMonitor (Windows only)
-- DependencyFinder
+- DependencyFinder (Windows and Unix)
 - Google Chrome

-Both analyzers will be run on a single codebase via the run_analyzers.bat file.
-Once analyzer output has been generated, the project jar will run our Fuser and output two files: dependencyData.csv and orbitData.csv.
-Both files will be in the parent MondayBeerCrew folder.
-Finally, the script will then launch Google Chrome browser to display Visualizer.

 Running our project: